bitapihub/fuelphp-gtm/README.md

 Variables: ``` {$GTM_ID}, {$GTM_variables_no_js}, {$GTM_variables}, {$GTM_dataLayer} ```

-5. You need to process the template variables stated above.
+6. You need to process the template variables stated above.
 To do so, run the set_safe() method from the \View or \Theme class while processing the template containing the above code.
 You may use the set() method of GTM_ID's variable, but due to the nature of the other variables, you must allow the unaltered code to show.
 Therefore, be sure to properly screen any user input that you pass to these variables.

 ```
 $analytics = \GTM\Analytics::instance();

 [DESIRED INSTANCE]->set_safe('GTM_variables', $analytics->render(true))
 ->set_safe('GTM_variables_no_js', $analytics->render(true, true))
-->set('GTM_ID', $analytics->config['ID'])
+->set('GTM_ID', \Config::get('gtm.ID'))
 ->set_safe('GTM_dataLayer', $analytics->render());
 ```

-6. Configure your tags as specified in the [Ecommerce Developers Guide](https://developers.google.com/tag-manager/enhanced-ecommerce).
+7. Configure your tags as specified in the [Ecommerce Developers Guide](https://developers.google.com/tag-manager/enhanced-ecommerce).
 Click the 'See the Tag Configuration for this Example' to figure out how to properly configure each tag.
 As it was written for the outdated version of GTM which ends/ended January 1st, 2015, take the following into consideration.

 * Rules are now called triggers